-The Strategy seeks to maintain a minimum of 80% of the portfolio in investments that are aligned with the promoted environmental and social characteristics, and at least 20% of its portfolio weight in sustainable investments, which is defined by the fund-weighted average of the minimum sustainable investment commitments made by our underlying managers.
+The Strategy seeks to maintain a minimum of 80% of the portfolio in investments that are aligned with the promoted environmental and social characteristics.
+The Strategy also seeks to maintain a minimum proportion of at least 20% of its investments in sustainable investments, which is defined by the fund-weighted average of the minimum sustainable investment commitments made by the managers of the underlying funds within the Strategy.